dkulchenko/watchdb/README.md

 ## Features

 - Works on Linux, OS X, Windows
-- No dependencies other than 'sqlite3' in $PATH
+- No dependencies, just one binary
 - Replicates sqlite DB changes quickly across any number of nodes
 - No changes to application code required
 - Optional authentication and encryption supported